trinityu/trinityu/README.md

 If you're attending Trinity University and trying to copy my work, **don't**.

-This org is used to keep projects organized between different devices safely in the cloud.
+This org is used by me to keep projects organized between different devices safely in the cloud.

 if you're a professor and have any issues with this org please don't hesitate to contact me.